Skip to main content

 Learn

 The adults you work with have encountered a range of life experiences that have shaped and continue to define the individuals they are today.
 These experiences influence how they interact with and provide guidance to other adults and children.
 As a trainer or coach, it is your responsibility to make sure all staff members understand how to positively influence the behavior of children through appropriate and positive guidance.
-Watch this video for an introduction to guidance.

 Why Do Children Engage in Challenging Behavior?

 There are many reasons why children might engage in behavior that adults find challenging.
-Sometimes the challenging behavior is part of typical development.
+Sometimes challenging behavior is part of typical development.
 In all cases, a child’s behavior communicates a message.
 It is up to adults to learn the child’s “code” and interpret the message.
 Here are some messages a child’s behavior might send:

 • I need your attention, but I don’t know how to ask for it.